grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [X] Give Hemi a beard, like he's captain Nemo.
 	* The idea is that someone who didn't know better might mistake him for the captain
 	* Do Maori men grow beards?
 In the 19th C they would often grow them to cover facial tatoos.
 So Hemi with a beard would have some significance.
-* [ ] Add a minor misdirect at the beginning of the book where someone might mistake Hemi for the captain
+* [X] Add a minor misdirect at the beginning of the book where someone might mistake Hemi for the captain
-	* [ ] This could be where you add a clearer description of Hemi earlier in the book.
+	* [X] This could be where you add a clearer description of Hemi earlier in the book.
-	* [ ] Maybe he is the first one to climb up onto the bridge
+	* Maybe he is the first one to climb up onto the bridge
-	* [ ] Seems like it would have to be Shakes who mistakes him for the captain
+	* [X] Could also be Shakes who mistakes him for the captain
 * [X] bring Sylvia's first name into the story. it's too repetitive to refer to her without it.
 	* though maybe Hemi is the only one who calls her by it
 * [ ] Need to include a description of Percy somewhere early in the book